 “Sure,” she said, and looked over at him.
 “Why?
 Does that bother you?”

-Rose looked back, a little startled.
+Rose looked back, startled.
 “Did I say that you were?”

-“No,” he said, “but if that’s what your family is like, most people look like cowards, and I want you to know that I’m not, even though the idea of being attacked by…” he thought for a moment, and then said, “… a manticore, or something, doesn’t exactly appeal to me.”
+“No,” he said, “but if that’s what your family is like, most people look like cowards, and I want you to know that I’m not, even though the idea of being attacked by a, a manticore or something doesn’t exactly appeal to me.”

 At the top of the third floor, they saw Noah coming down toward the fourth floor.

 “You’d think we planned it this way,” she called out.

 Noah grinned.
 “You’d think.”
 He looked at his cousin.
 “Scorpius, I didn’t realize that Rose needed help patrolling.”